SonyaMoisset/Pluralsight_Training/README.md

 ## Tools
 - Sublime Text 3 From Scratch by Jesse Liberty
 - Bower Fundamentals by Joe Eames
+- Using The Chrome Developer Tools by John Sonmez

 ## HTML/HTML5
 - HTML Document Flow by Susan Simkins